netscaler/netscaler-helm-charts/citrix-gslb-controller/README.md

-# Citrix Multi-Cluster Controller
+# Citrix GSLB  Controller

-[Citrix](https://www.citrix.com/en-in/) provides a multi-cluster ingress and load balancing solution which globally monitors applications, collect, and share metrics across different clusters, and provides intelligent load balancing decisions.
-It ensures better performance and reliability for your Kubernetes applications.[Citrix Multi-Cluster Ingress Controller](https://github.com/citrix/citrix-k8s-ingress-controller/tree/master/multicluster) is the module responsible for the configuration of the Citrix ADC GSLB devices.
+[NetScaler](https://www.netscaler.com/) provides a GSLB controller and load balancing solution which globally monitors applications, collect, and share metrics across different clusters, and provides intelligent load balancing decisions.
+It ensures better performance and reliability for your Kubernetes applications.[Citrix GSLB Controller](https://github.com/citrix/citrix-k8s-ingress-controller/tree/master/multicluster) is the module responsible for the configuration of the NetScaler GSLB devices.

 ## TL;DR;